Chapter 4: Troubleshooting Motivational Problems

 If a student seems receptive, the following guidelines may also be helpful.

-- It’s best to study in the same time and place every day.
+- It’s best to study at the same time and place every day.
 Your mind will be “in the habit” of thinking at that time just as your stomach expects to eat at a certain time.
 (The teen should help decide where and when to study and be held to his decision.)

 - Treat studying as you would exercise.
 Here are some pointers from an article in the Rocky Mountain Health Plans, Good Health newsletter (2005), on how to stay physically fit.
 The same principles apply to mental “workouts.”